microsoft/azure-pipelines-terraform/overview.md

 ![Generic inputs](images/6_Terraform_all_inputs.PNG)

 - For **plan**, **apply** and **destroy** commands:
-	- **Azure subscription (only if "azurerm" provider is selected)\*:** Select the AzureRM subscription to use for managing the resources used by the plan, apply and destroy commands.
+    - **Azure Provider Service Connection (only if "azurerm" provider is selected)\*:** Select the AzureRM Service Connection to use for managing the resources used by the plan, apply, show, output, custom and destroy commands
 	- **Amazon Web Services connection (only if "aws" provider is selected)\*:** Select the AWS connection to use for managing the resources used by the plan, apply and destroy commands.
 	- **Google Cloud Platform connection (only if "gcp" provider is selected)\*:** Select the GCP connection to use for managing the resources used by the plan, apply and destroy commands.